brackeen/glfm/README.md

 # GLFM
+Write OpenGL ES 2.0 code in C/C++ without writing platform-specific code.

 GLFM is an OpenGL ES 2.0 layer for mobile devices and the web.
-It is useful for people who want to write OpenGL ES 2.0 apps in C/C++ without writing platform-specific code.
+GLFM supplies an OpenGL ES context and input events.
 It is largely inspired by [GLFW](http://www.glfw.org/).

-GLFM supplies an OpenGL ES context and input events.
-It is written in C and runs on iOS 7, Android 2.3.3, and WebGL 1.0 (via [Emscripten 1.13.0](https://github.com/kripken/emscripten)).
+GLFM is written in C and runs on iOS 7, Android 2.3.3, and WebGL 1.0 (via [Emscripten 1.13.0](https://github.com/kripken/emscripten)).

 ## Features
 * OpenGL ES 2.0 display setup.